GET READY FOR 2023 ELECTION CYCLE WITH US!

 Middlesex County voters will be able to go to any of the ten (10) in-person early voting locations throughout Middlesex County to cast their vote using the same voting machine that is available on Election Day before any June or November election, regardless of where in Middlesex County you are registered to vote.

-No appointment is necessary when going to vote early and in-person for the November 7th General Election:
+No appointment is necessary when going to vote early and in-person for the June 4th Primary Election:

 -